BarthPaleologue/Blog/content/posts/ocean-simulation-webgpu/index.md

 Coincidentally, I was also taking a course on computer animation (INF585) at Ecole Polytechnique, and I had the opportunity to choose my final project.
 Long stroy short, I decided to implement [Jerry Tessendorf's FFT-based ocean simulation](https://people.computing.clemson.edu/~jtessen/reports/papers_files/coursenotes2004.pdf) on WebGPU, and this is my project report.

-I came accross many different techniques to simulate an ocean during my investigation, but I was definitely seduced by the realism of the FFT ocean simulation, and the fact that it is actually real-time.
+I came across many different techniques to simulate an ocean during my investigation, but I was definitely seduced by the realism of the FFT ocean simulation, and the fact that it is actually real-time.

 I was also inspired by existing work on the subject by [Popov72](https://github.com/Popov72/OceanDemo) and [Acerola](https://www.youtube.com/watch?v=yPfagLeUa7k) that made the math behind the ocean simulation less intimidating.

-FFT-based ocean simulations are quite popular and you came accross one if you ever watched Titanic:
+FFT-based ocean simulations are quite popular and you came across one if you ever watched Titanic:

 ![Titanic Ocean](image-12.png)